 - DO NOT buy a house for which a mortgage is required before your loan has been approved by your bank.
 When a mortgage is required to complete a purchase, we strongly recommend to sign an option contract subject to mortgage approval, so that the purchaser may recover the deposit or withdraw without penalty in case that for some reason the mortgage application does not go through.
 We also recommend exploring your financial options with your bank to have all the information that is required before considering buying a house in Mallorca.

 - DO NOT assume that real estate agencies will work for you or will assist you throughout the whole purchase process.
 Whilst most of the real estate agents in Mallorca are experienced professionals and know the market and the sales/purchase process very well, and they normally do not mind giving the buyer some advice, they are usually instructed by vendors.
 So, if you are not the vendor, if you do not have an estate agent working for you exclusively, and if it is the first time that you are buying a house in Mallorca, we strongly recommend that you use your own solicitor on the island.

 - And finally, DO NOT sign any document that has not been previously translated to a language that you understand.
-Note that English is not an official language in Spain, so the vendor is not obliged to translate any contracts or documents produced in Spanish or in Catalan (also known as Mallorquin) into other languages.
+Note that English is not an official language in Spain, so the vendor is not obliged to translate any contracts or documents produced in Spanish or in Catalan (also known in its Balearic version as Mallorquin) into other languages.